-Thankfully, Fortune’s Children at Parang, or the Fortune Center, our affiliated project in this part of the Philippines, is able to support impoverished children and their families who are living in poverty.
+Thankfully, the Fortune’s Children Center, or the Fortune Center, our affiliated site in this part of the Philippines, is able to support children and their families who are living in poverty.
 Established by the Damayan at Tiago Foundation, this center functions as both a school and daycare center, which offer community-building programs to assist teenagers and adults facing issues caused by poverty.

 A busy place

 On a recent visit to the Philippines, Children Incorporated’s Director of International Programs, Luis Bourdet, found that the Fortune Center was bustling with activity.
-Over fifty children at the center are supported by our sponsorship program there.
+Over fifty children at the center are supported by our sponsorship program at the center.
 Upon his arrival, Luis was greeted not only by our sponsored and unsponsored kids, but by their parents as well.

 The parents expressed to Luis their gratitude for the support their children receive from their sponsors.
-As a result of regular monthly funds being sent to the center, the children are receiving a meal every day.
+As a result of regular monthly funds being sent to the center, the children are receiving meals every day.
 Sponsorship support also provides tutoring for the children, and it supports all their educational needs, like uniforms, supplies, shoes, and clothing for school.
-Twice a year, a medical team goes to the center to set up a clinic for the children who live in the surrounding community and their families.
+Twice a year, a medical team goes to the center to set up a clinic for the children and their families who live in the surrounding community.

 Hope for the future

 Beyond establishing this new program at the center, Polly would also love to add twenty to thirty more children to our sponsorship program, as many more kids who live nearby could use the support of a caring sponsor, so that they may also have the opportunity to obtain an education and rise above the poverty in which they live.

 *Names changed for individuals’ protection.